The Stigma of Depression

 Your personality, moods and thoughts are made possible by biological activity in your brain.
 This biological activity is shaped or altered by interactions with the environment.
 The environment is the sum of your past and present life experiences, including the ups and downs of important relationships.
 Similar to the symptoms of many physical diseases, the symptoms of depression are strongly influenced by this biology/environment interaction.

 Depression is a common illness.
 Any of us can develop depression.
 It does not need to have an identifiable cause.
-Being rich and having a loving family does not prevent you from developing depression, just as it does not prevent you from getting cancer.
+Having privileges or blessings, like a loving family or financial comfort, does not prevent you from developing depression, just as it does not prevent you from getting cancer.

 Stigma about depression causes all of us to lose out.
 There is no shame in getting appropriate help.
 The shame would be to not seek help and thereby not allow yourself and your loved ones to feel better.